SAP/fundamental-styles/docs/pages/patterns/combobox-input.md

 The combobox input component is an opinionated composition of the `input group`, `popover` and `list` components.
 The `popover` is shared between `multi-input` and `select` component.
-In `Select` there are much more examples of modifications that can be provided also to combobox component.
+In `Select` there are much more examples of modifications that can be provided also to combobox component. <br/><br/>
+Combobox allows users to select an item from a predefined list and it provides an editable input field for filtering the list, and a dropdown menu with a list of the available options.
+If the entries are not validated by the application, users can also enter custom values.
 {: .docs-intro}

 {% capture default %}